Restoration

 General Site Work

 The remaining work in the Italian Garden will replace pavements, upgrade the central fountain’s infrastructure systems, and reconstruct the Vanderbilt steps.
-Work is expected to start in spring 2024 and be completed in spring 2025.
-Additional scope elements include:
+Work started on May 13, 2024 and will be completed in spring 2025.